cswclui/katacoda-scenarios-1/12factor-006/step03.md

 **WHERE**

-* **customer** is a process that is an emulation of a customer buying food a food counter in a food court
+* **customer** is a process that is an emulation of a customer buying food at a food counter in a food court
 * **burgerqueen** is a food counter in the food court
 * **hobos** is a food counter in the food court
 * **iowafried** is a food counter in the food court